elixirquiz/src/posts/2014-08-30-poker-part-1-a-deck-of-cards.markdown

 ### The problem

 > Create a module that will allow us to create a shuffled deck of cards.
+The deck should contain the 52 cards included in a regular deck.
 How the cards and deck are represented are completely up to you.

 > Since we're working with the cards this week, also ensure that you have a function to compare the value of 2 individual cards.
+Card values, in high -> low order, are `Ace, King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1`

 ### How do I enter?